gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 ##### Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 Initially I started with 2 convolution layers and 1 Fully connected layer.
 With this, the validation accuracy was around .90.
 Also taking lot more epochs to reach 0.90.
 To improve learning is each epoch, I made it deeper by increasing the architecture to 3 convolution layers and 3 fully connected layers.
 This improved validation accuracy to 0.92, but test accuracy (done on a larger set) was still suffering indicating overfitting.
 Then I introduced Xavier initialization for the weights, with only marginal improvement.
 The biggest improvement both in validation and test accuracy came from introducing dropout to fully connected layers.
-With atleast 50 epochs, validation accuracy is consistently above 0.95.
+I used dropout as additional regularization technique.
+I did experiment with various drop outs and settled down with a keep probability of 0.75 as others were only marginally different..
+"No dropouti" was significantly worse than with dropout.
+Dropout with a probability of 0.5 needed lot more training (epochs) to achieve similar accuracies.
+With this model, With atleast 50 epochs, validation accuracy is consistently above 0.95.
 Test accuracy is around 0.95

 Few parameters that were tuned:
 * Learning rate: Started with 0.01 and tried upto 0.0001.
 A learning rate of 0.01 caused too many fluctations in accuracy numbers between epochs while 0.0001 was taking too long to converge.
 Settled on 0.001 as the learning was improving and converging fast enough for the data set we had.